SoftwareAG/c8y-docs/content/change-logs/device-management/lwm2m-agent_10-20-372-0_lwm2m-agent-firmware-url-deprecation-announcement.md

 ticket: DM-3080
 version: 10.20.372.0
 ---
-Custom firmware update URL has been replaced with standard firmware definition that points to an external URL.
-Right now this parameter is still available, and it takes precedence before anything else as it used to, but it will be removed in future LWM2M agent versions.
+The custom firmware update URL has been replaced with a standard firmware definition that points to an external URL.
+Right now this parameter is still available and takes precedence over any other option, but it will be removed in future LWM2M agent versions.